 All Child Protection documents will be retained in a 'Child Protection' file, separate from the child's main file.
 This will be locked away and only accessible to the Headteacher and senior designated persons.
 These records will be copied and transferred to any school or setting the child moves to, clearly marked 'Child Protection, Confidential, for attention of Designated Person Child Protection.' separately to the student's main school file, by hand or by recorded delivery.
 A record of this transfer will be kept, and an acknowledgment of receipt sent by receiving school.
-Original copies will be retained until the child's 25th birthday k.
-Allegations Involving school staff including governors, volunteers, supply teachers and agency staff.
+Original copies will be retained until the child's 25th birthday m.
+Whistleblowing: Concerns with safeguarding practices in the school